GuillRo/drawbotics-groceries-guillro/README.md

 Generally speaking the code is not DRY enough and could be improved in that regard.

 The multi-user feature is still basic: reloading the page will loading the login page (the app doesn't remember the logged in user).
 Also since it is a front-end project there is no real security about users' credentials.

+Due to lack of time, the footer is completely useless right now.